A regularity theory for an initial value problem with a time-measurable pseudo-differential operator in a weighted $L_p$-space

-Then a weighted estimate of a solution $u$ to \eqref{eqn:model eqn} can be recovered from weighted estimates of both $u_1$ and $u_2$.
-However, this scheme for a weighted estimate of $u$ cannot be fully restored since a weight class for $u_2$ is smaller than the one for $u_1$ as mentioned above, which make our direct estimate to the initial value problem \eqref{eqn:model eqn} more novel.
-Apart from the novelty, even for the model operator $\Delta^\gamma$, our weighted estimate is new thanks to the generality of a measure $\mu$.
+A weighted estimate of the solution $u$ to \eqref{eqn:model eqn} can be derived from the weighted estimates of both $u_1$ and $u_2$.
+However, the approach to a weighted estimate for $u$ is not entirely straightforward, as the weight class for $u_2$ is more restrictive than that for $u_1$.
+This distinction underscores the novelty of our direct estimate for the initial value problem \eqref{eqn:model eqn}.
+Moreover, our weighted estimates introduce new insights, even for the model operator $\Delta^{\gamma/2}$, by virtue of the measure $\mu$'s generality. \end{enumerate}